TrellixVulnTeam/OnlineHarms-Metatool_EURJ/README.md

 The goal of this project is to provide an out-of-the-box way to test whether a text is likely to be abusive or not using published classifiers trained on various annotated abusive speech datasets.

-Simply put, given a file of texts, the program generates several reports on whether each text is abusive or not.
+Given a file of texts, the program generates reports on whether each text is abusive or not based on the available trained models.
+It also generates the results of an voting ensemble classifier.

 ## Installation

+#### Method 1:

-Simply use the venv included in the project named `MetatoolVenv`.
+Simply clone the project and use the venv included named `MetatoolVenv`.

+#### Method 2:

+Download the Docker version from [here]().

 ## How to Use

 1. Place one or more .csv files in folder `Dataset`.
 Each .csv file must have **_only_** one column named `text`.
 Each line should be one comment/text.
 2. Run `main.py`.
 This will use all available trained models to generate predictions (i.e., whether each text is likely to be abusive or not).
 3. Get the results from folder `Results`. `0` means `Not Abusive`, `1` means `Abusive`.

+## Pull Requests

+Feel free to create pull requests for fixing bugs or adding new trained models to the project.

+#### How to add new models:

+If you are using one the already supported classifiers to train a model based on a new dataset, then simply use the `train()` function of the classifier to generate a model.
+Name the model as follows: `[Name of Classifier] + [Name of Dataset] + '.model'`, e.g., `DavidsonFounta.model`.
+Then place the model in the folder `Models` of the classifier you are using.

+If you are using a new classifier, then make sure that the structure followed is the same as with the rest of the classifiers.
+Specifically:
+- Inside folder `Classifiers` create a folder named after your classifier, e.g., `MyClassifier`.
+- Inside folder `MyClassifier` create a script called `MyClassifierClassifier.py`.
+The script must have a function `train()` and a function `test()` similarly to the rest.
+- Name the model as follows: `[Name of Classifier] + [Name of Dataset] + '.model'`, e.g., `MyClassifierMyDataset.model`.
+- Inside folder `MyClassifier` create a folder named `Models`.
+- Add your generated model into folder `Models`.
+- Add your classifier and dataset in the lists of `main.py`
+- All done!

 ## Classifiers Supported